 Entering Parliament in the 1983 General Elections, Paddy was appointed as Liberal spokesman on Trade and Industry within the Liberal/SDP Alliance team at the House of Commons.
 He became Alliance Education spokesman in January 1987, before being elected Leader of the Liberal Democrats in July 1988.
 Appointed a Privy Councilor on 1 January 1989, Paddy increased his majority in Yeovil to over 11,000 in 1997 and saw the Liberal Democrats almost double their seats in Parliament.
 He stood down as the leader of the Liberal Democrats in 1999 retiring from the Commons in 2001.

 He was made a KBE in 2000 and a peer in 2001.

 Between 2002 and 2006 Paddy Ashdown served as International High Representative and European Special Representative to Bosnia and Herzegovina and was awarded the GCMG on his return to the UK for his work to secure peace in the Balkans.

 In mid 2008 Paddy declined Gordon Brown’s invitation to join his Cabinet, shortly before he became Prime Minister because he could not agree with the Government’s policies, especially in respect of the erosion of our Civil Liberties.

 The author of numerous articles on foreign affairs and politics, Paddy has also published nine books, including two volumes of Diaries, a book on peace keeping, a best-selling memoir and three historical narratives based around special forces and the French Resistance in World War Two.
 His latest book Nein!
-Standing up to Hitler is published by HarperCollins in October 2018.
+Standing up to Hitler was published by HarperCollins in October 2018.